oracle/fmw-kubernetes/docs-source/content/idm-products/oig/prerequisites/_index.md

 * A running Oracle Database 12.2.0.1 or later.
 The database must be a supported version for OIG as outlined in [Oracle Fusion Middleware 12c certifications](https://www.oracle.com/technetwork/middleware/fmw-122140-certmatrix-5763476.xlsx).
 It must meet the requirements as outlined in [About Database Requirements for an Oracle Fusion Middleware Installation](http://www.oracle.com/pls/topic/lookup?ctx=fmw122140&id=GUID-4D3068C8-6686-490A-9C3C-E6D2A435F20A) and in [RCU Requirements for Oracle Databases](http://www.oracle.com/pls/topic/lookup?ctx=fmw122140&id=GUID-35B584F3-6F42-4CA5-9BBB-116E447DAB83).

 **Note**: This documentation does not tell you how to install a Kubernetes cluster, Helm, the container engine, or how to push container images to a container registry.
 Please refer to your vendor specific documentation for this information.
+Also see [Getting Started](../introduction#getting-started).

 ### Limitations